jinnick/DL_project/README.md

 Description of code files:
 * infer_query_2.py - infer the segmentation map and bounding box of input image based on input query object
 * infer_simple.py - infer the segmentation mape and bounding boxes of all objects of input image.
+* dummy_datasets.py - include all classes of objects in VG dataset.
 * build_dict.py - helper function to build a dictionary for indexing all classes in VG3K classes of VG dataset.
 * class_filter.py - helper function to set the bounding box of a object detected not present in input query object list to empy.
 * vis.py - visualize the image with segmentation map and bounding box.